Code of conduct

 - Set up clubs, societies, or events.
 Help younger students feel welcome and supported.
 Be the adult you imagine yourself to be in 5 years’ time.
 Be bold and take on responsibilities or find opportunities that might change your life.
 Don’t let your peers determine who you will become.
 You need to find your own pathway.

-- There are 3 areas of post-16 concern policy: academic progress, attendance and conduct.
+- There are 3 areas of Sixth Form concern policy: academic progress, attendance and conduct.

 - These policies support our values for Scholarship, Responsibility and Respect and our Code of Conduct.